redhat-developer/vscode-yaml/README.md

 ## Usage info

-**Note:** By default, this extension provides Devops as Code YAML support on all documents with the filename extension `.yaml`.
+**Note:** By default, this extension provides DevOps as Code YAML support on all documents with the filename extension `.yaml`.
 This may conflict with other configuration file formats that also use the .yaml extension.
 See the section "Changing configuration" below.

 When using the extension:
 * You can trigger code completion using `CTRL`+`SPACE`.
 Code snippets are also listed as suggestions.